 What is threat hunting?

-How does threat hunting work?
+How does cyber threat hunting work?

 What are the steps of threat hunting?

-Threat hunting is a multi-step process that requires a targeted strategy and access to your organization’s cybersecurity data.
+Cyber threat hunting is a multi-step process that requires a targeted strategy and access to your organization’s cybersecurity data.
 Here are the standard steps to follow.

 Combing through your entire system searching for possible threats isn’t efficient, and in many cases, it isn’t possible with the resources you have available.
-The threat-hunting process should begin with your team selecting a trigger to narrow things down.
+The cyber threat hunting process should begin with your team selecting a trigger to narrow things down.
+A trigger is a specific event, anomaly, or insight that prompts focus during the threat hunting process.
+Teams can choose a trigger using one of several different strategies.

 The first option is to collect and analyze data from across your systems.
-For organizations with particularly large or complex IT setups, machine learning tools can make this process easier.
+For organizations with particularly large or complex IT setups, threat intelligence and machine learning tools can make this process easier.
 If you find any anomalies or concerning data points during this process, you can use these anomalies as the basis for your trigger.

 Another approach is to create a hypothesis based on your research and understanding of the current cybersecurity landscape.
 For example, if you’ve recently discovered that a software program you use has a known vulnerability relevant to your operations, you might use that as the basis for your trigger.

 It’s important to document your findings thoroughly during the investigation phase.
-Detailed records will make the resolution phase more straightforward and can also help you avoid these cybersecurity threats in the future.
+Detailed records will make the resolution phase more straightforward and can help you avoid these cybersecurity threats in the future.

 The final stage in the threat-hunting process is resolution.
 During this phase, you will address any problems or concerns you identified during the investigation.
 This step also allows you to make broader changes to your cybersecurity strategy as needed.

 For example, during your investigation, you might find that your internal access control system isn’t strong enough, leaving your organization vulnerable to an insider threat.
-Reviewing user logs and using endpoint detection tools can confirm the problem during the investigation phase.
+Reviewing user logs and using endpoint detection tools can confirm the problem discovered during the investigation phase.

 In addition to addressing the problem directly, you can use the resolution stage to make large-scale changes to your overall cybersecurity plan.
-This might include shifting your system configuration, investing in new IT software programs, or changing your system monitoring approach.
+This step might include shifting your system configuration, investing in new IT software programs, or changing your system monitoring approach.

-Threat hunting types
+Cyber threat hunting types

 Structured hunting